 In 1976, the charity refocused again, this time on education when it merged with the Seafarers Education Service, reinforcing its position of supporting the maritime community even further.

-Today the charity contiunes to champion the well-being, personal, and professional development of seafarers and now delivers a range of services appreciated by seafarers across the globe.
-The charity focuses on education/professional development, financial support, book/media services, and advice & guidance.
+Today the Marine Society champions the well-being, personal and professional development of seafarers, by delivering a range of services that are used and respected by seafarers across the globe.
+We focus on educational development, financial support, while also providing resources, advice and guidance.